Sport Aviation Specialties

 Provide Aircraft Maintenance Logbooks (Back)

-The airframe logbook should identify the aircraft builder/manufacturer, model number, and serial number exactly as shown on the aircraft registration certificate.
+The airframe logbook should identify the aircraft builder/manufacturer, model designation, and serial number exactly as shown on the aircraft registration certificate.
 It should also identify the manufacturer, model number, and serial number of the engine and propeller installed in the aircraft at the time of certification.
 If the engine or propeller is subsequently changed, an entry should be made in the airframe log noting the new manufacturer/model/serial number data.

 Anytime maintenance or inspection is done, an entry should be made in the appropriate logbook.
 Each entry should be dated; the total time on the engine or airframe and the time since overhaul of the engine logged; a description of the maintenance or inspection entered; and the entry signed by the person doing the maintenance or inspection.
 In the case of an annual condition inspection, the certificate type and number of the person perfoming the inspection should also be logged.

 Note that only items directly pertaining to the engine or its accessories (starter, alternator, carburetor, magnetos, vacuum pump, etc) should be logged in the engine logbook.
-Other items pertaining to the engine compartment area of the aircraft, including the propeller, fuel system, exhaust system, engine control system, engine baffling, oil cooler, radiator, etc should be logged in the airframe logbook.
+Other items pertaining to the engine compartment area of the aircraft, including the fuel system, exhaust system, engine control system, engine baffling, oil cooler, radiator, etc should be logged in the airframe logbook.

 Inspect Your Aircraft & Correct Deficiencies (Back)